Programs & Resources

 Please note: Our organization, SDSA, hires people with Down syndrome and/or their caregivers, for special project based work, including speaking engagements at ASU and the Mayo Clinic, event or program assistance, administrative work and more.
 Most of this paid work is done through grants and special donations.

 Finding employment for adults with Down syndrome may take many forms.
-One good place to start is with the HOPE group.
+Below are some opportunities to explore.

 The HOPE group offers a program to help with finding employment for people who are neurodiverse.
 They have connections with neurodiverse employers and offer support through their very own employment specialists.
 They work very hard to help people in rural areas of Arizona, too.
 To learn more, contact, hopegroupaz.com.